-The SMA is organized into Provinces, Districts and Districts-in-formation throughout the world and maintains its unity by means of a central authority – the Superior General and his Council.
-While we generally work with members of our own respective units, Irish SMA memberswork in international communities – in seminaries and in parishes and for specific projects (e.g. Fund-raising in Nigeria).
+The SMA is organized into Provinces, Districts and Delegations throughout the world and maintains its unity by means of a central authority – the Superior General and his Council.
+While we generally work with members of our own respective units, Irish SMA members work in international communities – in seminaries and in parishes and for specific projects (e.g. Fund-raising in Nigeria).

-The SMA gives witness to the Good News by seeking to model our communities on the first christian communities (Acts 2:42-47).
-We adopt a missionary and evangelical way of life, stamped by that apostolic mobility recommended by our Founder, Bishop de Brésillac.
+The SMA gives witness to the Good News by seeking to model our communities on the first Christian communities (Acts 2:42-47).
+We adopt a missionary and evangelical way of life, stamped by that apostolic mobility recommended by our Founder, the Venerable Bishop de Brésillac.

 - Community life